ecordes-vt/docs/src/docs/automate-studio/getting-started/README.md

 > Note that if a particular node in your flow diagram contains unsaved changes, it will appear with a small blue-filled circle above it.
 The circle disappears after an auto-save.

-When you want to save a _particular version_ of your flow so you can find it and load it again later, use the **Save** button near the Menu icon in the upper left corner of the designer window.
+When you want to save a _particular version_ of your flow so you can find it and load it again later, use the **Save** button near the Menu icon in the upper left corner of the editor window.

 Clicking **Save** causes the flow to be persisted as a numbered _Build_.
-A toast notification will appear at the bottom of the screen, saying that the Save was successful; then the designer will refresh.
+A toast notification will appear at the bottom of the screen, saying that the Save was successful; then the editor will refresh.

+### Open a Saved Build

 To visit your flows at any time, use the **Menu** at the top left and select **My Flows**.
 A new window will open, containing a list of flows you have created.
-Click the name of the flow to open that flow in the flow designer.
-Otherwise, click the gear icon at the far right edge of the row to open a list of Builds (for that flow) in the Flow Details page.
+Click the name of a flow to open the **latest** build of that flow in the flow editor.
+To open a specifc build, click the link under Flow Detail at the far right side of the row.
+This will open the a list of Builds (for that flow) in the Flow Details page, from which you can open any Build by clicking the link under **Open in Automate Studio**.

-Notice the links at the right edge of each row in the flow details page.
-Click the link under **Open in Automate Studio** to open a particular build in the designer canvas.
-Use the link at the far right to manage the build's state manually (the link may say **Pause, Unpause, Submit,** or **Deploy**).

-!> A flow cannot be deleted while it is showing as **Deployed**.
-You must manually **Pause** the flow first (using the link on the far rightof the row).
-Then a kebab menu will appear on the right side of the detail row, containing a Delete command.

 ![Flow Details Page](FlowDetails.png)

-> **Tip:** If you ever need to re-open your flow in the canvas, you can also find it in the [Engines Overview page](https://developer.veritone.com/engines/overview); single-click any flow to open that flow's Builds page.
-From the Builds page, you can open any build in the Studio UI.

 </li>
 </ul>